 We believe all the technology is within our grasp.
-Design and construction of the physical buoys is difficult and will require several rounds of testing, using vessels to access deep water to confirm our ability to self-anchor securely.
+We will build on several previous rounds of work, one funded by CXLabs and others with external funding.
+We have already demonstrated the ability to deploy a machine learning model into a low power embedded system suitable for a buoy; and had a buoy deployed (with different technology, in parallel) for some months in the ocean.
 We also need to deploy early prototype buoys into known fishing grounds to gather raw sonar data and prove our sensor, sensor fusion and machine learning approaches.
 Access to that testing resource is probably our biggest barrier, though we do have Navy contacts who may be able to help with that.
 The other major barrier is credibility when contacting the governments of countries who could use our system.
 I am sure they are regularly told someone can solve their problem in exchange for money.
 By being part of our development process, CXLabs could help us with credibility and contacts in the relevant communities

 Build a service that can provide effective and cost-effective input to protection to Marine Protected Areas and Exclusive Economic Zones.
 We envisage a differential pricing model so that protecting EEZs, where there is significant potential revenue at stake, can support protecting MPAs too, where the financial case is more difficult to make.
 Our solution is easy to replicate across countries, so we would set a goal of pilot implementation in one country within 1 year, then three states or countries within the next year and so on.